rabbitmq/rabbitmq-website/versioned_docs/version-3.13/oauth2-examples-auth0.md

 ### Configure permissions in RabbitMQ API

 1. Edit the API we just created with the name `rabbitmq`.
 2. Go into Permissions and add the permissions (scope) this api can grant.
-We are going to add the following scopes:
+You are going to add the following scopes:

 	* `rabbitmq.read:*/*`
 	* `rabbitmq.write:*/*`